 ※ The emergency sanitary pad supply pilot project will operate either free dispensers or free coin dispensers.

-– Free dispenser: Turn the lever with no payment necessary to receive a sanitary pad.
+– Free dispenser: With no payment necessary, simply turn the lever to receive a free sanitary pad.

 – Free coin dispenser: Receive a coin at the Information Desk, insert it into the coin slot and turn the lever to receive a sanitary pad.